Hyperbolic Concentration, Anti-concentration, and Discrepancy: Introduction

 \subsection{Hyperbolic anti-concentration}

 Anti-concentration is an interesting phenomenon in probability theory, which studies the opposite perspective of concentration inequalities.
 A simple example is the standard Gaussian random variable, which has probability at most $O(\Delta)$ for being in any interval of length $\Delta$.
 For Rademacher random variables $x\sim \{\pm 1\}^d$, the celebrated Littlewood-Offord theorem \cite{lo43} states that for any degree-$1$ polynomial $p(x) = \sum_{i=1}^d a_i x_i$ with $|a_i|\geq 1$, the probability of $p(x)$ in any length-1 interval is at most $O(\frac{\log d}{\sqrt{d}})$.
-Later, the theorem was improved by Erd\"{o}s \cite{e45}, and generalized to higher degree polynomials by \cite{ctv06,rv13,mnv17}.
-From another prospective, the classic Littlewood-Offord theorem can be interpreted as follows: a half-space cannot concentrate in a small region with respect to the Rademacher measure. \cite{ost19} showed that it also holds for the intersection of half-spaces (polytopes).
-Very recently, \cite{ay21} further generalized it for positive spectrahedrons.
+Later, the theorem was improved to $O(\frac{1}{\sqrt{d}})$ by Erd\"{o}s \cite{e45}, and generalized to higher degree polynomials by \cite{ctv06,rv13,mnv17}.
+From a geometric prospective, the Littlewood-Offord theorem says that the maximum fraction of hypercube points that lay in the boundary of a halfspace $\mathbf{1}_{\langle a, x\rangle\leq \theta}$ with $|a_i|\geq 1$ for $i\in [d]$ is at most $O(\frac{1}{\sqrt{d}})$. \cite{ost19} extended this result from half-space to polytope and \cite{ay21} further extended to positive spectrahedron.

-Following this line of research, we prove the following hyperbolic anti-concentration theorem, which shows that the hyperbolic spectral norm of Rademacher sum of vectors in the hyperbolic cone cannot concentration within a small interval.
+Following this line of research, we prove the following hyperbolic anti-concentration theorem, which shows that the hyperbolic spectral norm of Rademacher sum of vectors in the hyperbolic cone cannot concentrate within a small interval.

 \begin{theorem}[Hyperbolic anti-concentration theorem, informal] Let $h$ be an $m$-variate degree-$d$ hyperbolic polynomial with hyperbolic direction $e\in \R^m$.
-Let $\{x_i\}_{i\in [n]}\subset \Lambda_+$ be a sequence of vectors in the hyperbolic cone such that $\lambda_{\max}(x_i)\leq \tau$ for all $i\in [n]$ and $\sum_{i=1}^n \lambda_{\min}(x_i^j)^2\geq 1$.
+Let $\{x_i\}_{i\in [n]}\subset \Lambda_+$ be a sequence of vectors in the hyperbolic cone such that $\lambda_{\max}(x_i)\leq \tau$ for all $i\in [n]$ and $\sum_{i=1}^n \lambda_{\min}(x_i)^2\geq 1$.

 Then, for any $y\in \R^m$ and any $\Delta \geq 20\tau \log d$, we have

 \end{theorem}

 From the geometric viewpoint, we can define a ``positive hyperbolic-spectrahedron'' as the space $\{\alpha \in \R^n: \lambda_{\max}(\alpha_1x_1+\cdots +\alpha_nx_n-y)\leq 0\}$, where $x_1,\dots,x_n$ are in the hyperbolic cone.
 Then, Theorem~\ref{thm:anti-concen_intro} states that the hyperbolic spectral norm of a positive hyperbolic-spectrahedron cannot be concentrated in a small region.